 Tracy Jonsson [she/her] is a multimedia artist and historian living in Providence RI.
 She plays music as the composer, performer, and singer in the one-woman loop-pedal act Drone Dolores, and lumps her making, jewelry design, photography, digital art, staging, and interior environmental design work under the umbrella Tracy Jonsson Designs.
 Tracy likes to muse and critically evaluate the minutia within life, and has a particular passion for visual and experiential art, equity thinking, urban design, architectural history, and innovating the public realm.

-Art in Public Spaces
+Art in Public Places

-Dr. Micah Salkind is the Special Projects Manager for The City of Providence Department of Art, Culture + Tourism and Adjunct Assistant Professor of Humanities in the Department of American Studies at Brown University.
+Sector Alchemist, Dr. Micah Salkind is the Special Projects Manager for The City of Providence Department of Art, Culture + Tourism and Adjunct Assistant Professor of Humanities in the Department of American Studies at Brown University.
 He manages large grants and strategic artist initiatives for the City, collaborating with the Creative Capital’s largest non-profit cultural institutions as well as its emerging artists, designers, and creative entrepreneurs.
 He also serves on the boards of the Providence Public Library and Community MusicWorks and is an ongoing collaborator with dancers and scholars in Chicago’s Honey Pot Performance collective and Matthew Cumbie Projects’ “Growing Our Own Gardens” initiative.
 A DJ, sound designer, and curator, Salkind is the author of Do You Remember House?
 Chicago’s Queer of Color Undergrounds (Oxford University Press). http://micahsalkind.com

 Creative Economic Development

 Public Awareness, Tourism and Advocacy

-The Providence Cultural Equity Initiative (PCEI) is a nonprofit that promotes, cultivates and advocates for the Cultural Sector and Economy of Rhode Island.The Mission of PCEI is “to steward and ambassador Rhode Island’s Cultural Sector & Economy”.The Vision of PCEI is “to transform Rhode Island into New England’s premier cultural hub”.
+Sector Alchemist, the Providence Cultural Equity Initiative (PCEI) is a nonprofit that promotes, cultivates and advocates for the Cultural Sector and Economy of Rhode Island.The Mission of PCEI is “to steward and ambassador Rhode Island’s Cultural Sector & Economy”.The Vision of PCEI is “to transform Rhode Island into New England’s premier cultural hub”.
 PCEI defines cultural equity as ensuring that the diverse expressions of cultural communities and cultural practitioners are protected, promoted and supported in a fair and equitable manner.
 PCEI’s philosophy is that each of us is “Walking in Two Worlds”; balancing the spaces we commune in with the norms and values of our own personal cultural narratives and experiences.
 Seeking to effectively navigate this space serves as the foundation and motivation for PCEI’s work.
 PCEI supports and values uncompromising commitment to cultural authenticity, equity and sustainability by promoting and presenting products, services and engagement opportunities with Rhode Island’s Cultural Sector and Economy.
-Accordingly, PCEI’s Value Proposition is that we are “Changing how the story of Rhode Island Is told and sold.
+Accordingly, PCEI’s Value Proposition is that we are “Changing how the story of Rhode Island Is told and sold”.

 Visit this page for updates on the Creative Providence Cultural Plan or follow us on social to learn more and find ways to get involved.